saegl5/check_student_loans_course_material/README.md

 >Open and edit "latest.md" with a text editor (e.g., Notepad, TextEdit or gedit).<p>
 >Then, convert it to a Microsoft Word document.<br>
->To convert the file, install [Pandoc](https://pandoc.org/ "Click here for more information.") and open a terminal:
+>To convert the file, open a terminal:
 >```
->$ pandoc --lua-filter gitlab-math.lua -s latest.md -o latest.docx
+>pandoc --lua-filter gitlab-math.lua -s latest.md -o latest.docx
 >```
 >Afterward, open "latest.docx" with Microsoft Word.